Queen II: Overview

-The music of Queen II has been attributed to several genres, including art rock, hard rock, glam rock, heavy metal, and progressive rock.
+The music of Queen II has been attributed to several genres, including hard rock, glam rock, heavy metal, and progressive rock.
 Music journalist and author Jerry Ewing described the album as displaying a "proggy art rock tendency".
 Daniel Ross of The Quietus described it as "the exact intersection" between the band's "murky, metallic beginnings" and "the absolute pop perfection incarnation of Queen, leather trousers and Formby pastiches."
 The band included the comment "and nobody played synthesiser... again" on the album sleeve, a purist principle of May's, as some listeners had mistaken their elaborate multi-tracking and effects, produced by guitar and vocals, as synthesisers.

 Rather than the conventional Side 1 and Side 2, the album was split into "Side White" and "Side Black", dominated by May and Mercury compositions respectively.
 Although some have interpreted it as a concept album, Queen biographer Georg Purvis stated that it is "not a concept album but a collection of songs with a loose theme running throughout."
 Mercury later confirmed this in a 1976 Sounds interview, citing that "it just evolved to where there was a batch of songs that could be considered aggressive, or a Black Side, and there was a smoother side".

 The "White" side is very diverse: four of the five numbers were composed by Brian May, one of which is an instrumental.
 Freddie Mercury sings two songs; May sings one; and Roger Taylor sings the closing track, which is his only composition on the album.
 John Deacon played acoustic guitar on "Father to Son" in addition to normal duties on bass guitar.
 Mercury composed and sang all six songs on the "Black" side.